d10xa/json-log-viewer/README.md

 ## Development

-This section provides instructions for building and running both the JVM and JavaScript versions of JSON Log Viewer.
+This section provides instructions for building and running both the JVM and JavaScript versions of `json-log-viewer`.
 It also includes notes for working on the `frontend-laminar` module.

 ### Prerequisites